Research Questions

 Are there downsides of believing positive emotions are valuable?

 At first glance, people may assume that wanting to feel happy could never be harmful.
 Our research suggests otherwise – the context critically shapes when positive emotions are beneficial.
-Wanting to feel happiness in the wrong contexts or wanting to feel happy to an extreme degree can paradoxically lead to worse mood and health.
+Wanting to feel happiness in the wrong contexts or wanting to feel happy to an extreme degree can paradoxically lead to worse mood and health (see here and here), and even poorer outcomes for our close relationships (see here).

 Click to view representative publications: